 If a Usenet provider allows SSL, (and many do,) you really should already be using it.
 It is a wise move at the very least.
 But, using SSL along with a VPN service, like VyprVPN, makes your connection almost bullet proof.
 Monitoring in real time would require a key, which only your machine and the VPN server will have.

 These monitoring activities will potentially make all the data you transmit on the internet available to someone else’s employees, and in the UK your only recourse to keep your passwords, and any other information you send and receive, private is to use a VPN combined with SSL.
 At one time it was impossible for these agencies and corporations to keep track of the sheer volume of data, but that is no longer true.
-But on the other side of the tracks, access to security systems like VPN’s and SSL has also grown, but now maintaining privacy is up to the user.
+But on the other side of the tracks, access to security like VPN and SSL has also grown, but now maintaining privacy is up to the user.